jmarrec/genopt-tutorial/README.md

 I created this tutorial after seeing several questions on Unmet Hours where users were having trouble setting up GenOpt to run with newer that 7.0.0 versions of EnergyPlus. ([1](https://unmethours.com/question/4584/how-to-run-genopt/) and [2](https://unmethours.com/question/13100/error-trying-to-run-genopt/))

+## Foreword

+The very recent release of GenOpt 3.1.1 now has examples up to E+ version 8.5, thus rendering this tutorial kind of moot.
+But I'll keep it online because I do genuinely believe that there is still value in understanding what are the different files used by GenOpt.

 ### 1. Install GenOpt.

 Download GenOpt, currently version 3.1.0 from the [GenOpt website](http://simulationresearch.lbl.gov/GO/download.html).